Double-headed eagle: Mysore (India)

 The Gandaberunda is a bicephalous bird, not necessarily an eagle but very similar in design to the double-headed eagle used in Western heraldry, used as a symbol by the Wadiyar dynasty of the Kingdom of Mysore from the 16th century.
 Coins (gold pagoda or gadyana) from the rule of Achyuta Deva Raya (reigned 1529–1542) depicted the Gandaberunda.
 Of similar age is a sculpture on the roof of the Rameshwara temple in the temple town of Keladi in Shivamogga.
 The symbol was in continued use by the Maharaja of Mysore into the modern period, and was adopted as the state symbol of the State of Mysore (now Karnataka) after Indian independence.

 Modern use

-Albania, Serbia, Montenegro and Russia have a double-headed eagle in their coat of arms.
+Albania, Serbia, Montenegro and Russia each have a double-headed eagle in their respective coats of arms.
 In 1912, Ismail Qemali raised a similar version of that flag.
 The flag has gone through many alterations, until 1992 when the current flag of Albania was introduced.